HIIT/JustUsed/README.md

 ## Used files

-Uses the Spotlight API (```NSMetadataQuery```) to detect files which have a value of ```kMDItemLastUsedDate``` greater (more recent) than the time the application was opened.
-Files added to the list of items are added to a table (and displayed back).
-This approach is very lightweight.
+Uses the Spotlight API (`NSMetadataQuery`) to detect `*.sfl` files which have a value of `kMDItemFSContentChangeDate` greater (more recent) than the time the JustUsed was launched.
+SFL (SharedFileList) files are used by OS X El Capitan (they are called differently in previous versions of OS X) to track the most recently opened documents in any application that uses standard OS X libraries.
+JustUsed then finds the most recent document found in the most recently changed sfl file, and assumes it was the most recently opened document.

-To see additional data that could be used as input to the spotlight api tri ```mdls somefile``` in Terminal.
-Any of the returned keys can be used to initiate spotlight queries.
+This approach has drawbacks: if one opens the most recent document from within the same application multiple times, it will not be reported as recently opened.
+The alternative would be using Spotlight to find items which have a recent `kMDItemLastUsedDate`, however this approach doesn't work in two scenarios:

+1. When a file is downloaded from the internet (an attribute called `com.apple.quarantine` gets set on downloaded items).
+2. When a file is opened from within an application (i.e. without using Finder).

+These two bugs have been reported to Apple.

 ## Safari history